-Among the best-known and most well-loved beetles, ladybirds are easy to recognise.
-The most familiar have bright red elytra (wing cases) with black spots, while others are black and yellow, white and brown, or even striped.
+Among the best-known and most well-loved beetles, ladybirds (also known as ladybugs) are easy to recognise.
+The most familiar have bright red elytra (wing cases) with black spots, while other common species such as black and yellow ladybirds, white and brown ladybirds, or even striped ladybirds.

-The commonest species are the two-spot and larger seven-spot ladybirds, although about 40 others can also be found in the British Isles.
+The most common species are the two-spot and larger seven-spot ladybirds, although about 40 others can also be found in the British Isles.

 Ladybirds are brightly coloured, warning predators of their bitter taste, which helps survival.
 They are also able to exude a pungent fluid to ward off ants, birds and people.